Axelb1971/fb_device_renamer/README.md

 # fb_device_renamer
-Rename devices of a FritzBox to local DNS names
+Rename devices of a FritzBox to local DNS or host names.

 This python script uses Selenium Webdriver to interact with the FritzBox.
 As browser google chrome is added.